|frequently asked questions||larger kilns at paragonkilns.co.uk or tumblers at electrictumblers.co.uk|

 You can fit quite a few pieces on one shelf.
 You can buy more shelf kits so you can stack up shelves with spacers in between which allows the air to circulate and help keep an even temperature.
 Glass work prefers radiant heat so it's better not to stack up shelves.

 Most materials come with firing instructions, although nothing beats experiment.
 Silver will melt at 962°C but will begin to distort at about 910°C.

 Some gemstones can be fired in PMC Silver, Art Clay Silver, and other metal clays.
 If you're firing stones into your piece, you will need a lower temperature and slow ramp-up.
 There's no short cut to experimenting.

 Use the form below to ask a question.
 You won't have to create an account, register, log on, look up a membership number, remember a password, accept cookies, or join a club.

 The secure form doesn't harvest email addresses or personal details, and nothing is kept, re-used, or given to third parties.
 You won't get ads, follow-ups, newsletters, or promotional offers: so there's nothing to opt out of.

-However, if you prefer not to use it, or if you want to mail an attachment, you can mail using your regular email program to .
+If you prefer not to use the form, or would like to attach a photo, write to using your regular email program.
 Or call .